 This tailor-made programme strengthens the capacity of over 250 Nespresso agronomists across nine countries to create deep structural changes for gender equality, known as gender transformative change.
 It covers three areas: 1) knowledge of gender transformative change 2) facilitation skills 3) self-reflection.

-It is aligned with Nespresso’s AAA Sustainable Quality™ Program, which is a unique initiative to secure the highest quality green coffee required to produce the Nespresso Grand Cru coffees, while protecting the environment and enhancing farmer welfare.
+It is aligned with Nespresso’s AAA Sustainable Quality™ Program, which is a unique initiative to secure the highest quality green coffee required to produce the Nespresso Grand Cru coffees, whilst protecting the environment and enhancing farmer welfare.
 Future plans for the partnership include a further 200 agronomists in two additional countries.

 Nespresso began embedding sustainability into its supply chain in 2003 with the launch of the AAA Sustainable Quality™ Program.
 The AAA Program is first and foremost a program for fostering long-term relationships with farmers while at the same time embedding sustainable practices into activities on farms and in surrounding landscapes and improving yields and the quality of harvests.